eroc123/obsidian-notes/Computer Science/5 - System Software/Static linker.md

 Links all compiled files together into one executable
-- Compiles the library too and links it into the executable
+- Compiles the source code and copies all required libraries into the final executable files.
-- When a library routine is required, the executable calls the
+-